 There are few parks as unique as the High Line.
 The elevated freight rail line was repurposed as a public green space that opened in 2009 and now offers amazing views of the city, as well as a place to relax and unwind.
 Its plant life is based directly off what was growing there while it was abandoned, giving this park a unique and interesting atmosphere!
 The High Line stretches from The Meatpacking District all the way to Hudson Yards-34th Street.

 Get In The Swing At The 2023 US OpenSport Events in FlushingAdd to myNY added

 Whether you’re a local New Yorker or visiting from out of town, the buzz around the US Open is one of the best parts of being in New York during the summer.
 The biggest stars in professional tennis compete at one of the most iconic tennis venues (and the largest tennis stadium in the world), Arthur Ashe Stadium.

-The 2022 tournament starts in late August with qualifying rounds from August 23rd through August 26th.
-The tournament then plays out for the next few weeks, ending with the finals on September 10th and September 11th for the women and men, respectively.
+The 2023 tournament starts in late August with qualifying rounds from August 28th.
+The tournament then plays out for the next few weeks, ending with the finals on September 10th for the women and men, respectively.

 Among The Best Free Fun Things To Do In NYC This Summer: Having A Picnic In Central ParkOther Events in Upper West SideAdd to myNY added

 As if you needed another excuse to visit Central Park, Manhattan’s largest public park!
 Taking a moment with your family to grab lunch and enjoy a breezy afternoon on one of the lovely shaded hills is essential to getting the most out of your New York visit.
 Plus, with long summer afternoons and warm weather, you could also enjoy a romantic picnic for two.

 From barbecue picnics to custom events, planning a picnic at Central Park is one of the best ways to enjoy the outdoors while still staying within Manhattan.